krones9000/local-piper/README.md

 - **Clear Text Box**: Use the "**Clear Text Box**" button to clear the text input area.

-- **App Icon Setup**: Files are included to help you set up the app to be run from the app menu should you choose to do so.
+- **App Icon Setup**: A .desktop files is included to help you set up the app to be run from the streamlit app should you choose to do so.
+In terminal run "

+     ```
+     sudo nano /usr/share/applications/PiperWebApp.desktop
+     ```
+   and populate the file with the .desktop file contents provided, adjusting Icon and Exec to match your location.

 ## Things to note